OpenVidu/openvidu.io-docs/docs/tutorials/openvidu-android.md

 #### Listening to OpenVidu Server events

-We need an extra method to handle de messages from openvidu server.
+The app implements a method to handle event messages received from openvidu server.
 This will be essential in order to know when **ice candidates** arrive, when a **new user joined** the session, when a **user published a video to the session** or when some **participant left** the session.

 <p style="text-align: center; font-weight: bold; margin-bottom: -9px; margin-top: 13px; font-size: 12px; word-break: break-word"><a href="https://github.com/OpenVidu/openvidu-tutorials/blob/master/openvidu-android/app/src/main/java/io/openvidu/openvidu_android/websocket/CustomWebSocket.java" target="_blank">src/main/java/io/openvidu/openvidu_android/openvidu/CustomWebSocket.java</a></p>